JIIBR Editorial Policy

 - The process of peer review will be “double blind,” such that reviewers do not know the authors’ identities throughout the process, and vice versa.

 - The process of making publication decisions will be “blind” as well, in that JIIBR’s associate editors will not be aware of the authors’ or reviewers’ identities until after publication decisions are finalized.
-Only the Journal’s co-editors, who coordinate and oversee the logistics of JIIBR’s review and editorial processes, will be aware of the identities of authors and reviewers throughout the process of making publication decisions.
-The co-editors will not use this knowledge to influence the decision-making process in any manner.
+Only the Journal’s editor, who coordinates and oversees the logistics of JIIBR’s review and editorial processes, will be aware of the identities of authors and reviewers throughout the process of making publication decisions.
+The editor will not use this knowledge to influence the decision-making process in any manner.

 - It will endeavor to maintain the academic integrity of the work published in the Journal, and that it supports scholars’ freedom of expression.